-If you have difficulty taking exams because of a disability you may be granted an alternative arrangement for your exams, such as extra time and/or a larger font size.
+If you have difficulty taking exams because of a disability you may be granted an alternative arrangement for your exams, such as extra time and/or a smaller exam room.
 Possible grounds for alternative arrangements can be dyslexia, a visual handicap or a concentration disorder.
 Alternative exam arrangements may also be granted for temporary disabilities, for example due to an injury or acute illness.
-Please note that all exam locations are accessible by wheelchair.
+All exam locations are accessible by wheelchair.

 How to apply

-To quality for alternative arrangements you need to apply to the Disability Support Office at SSC.
-They will evaluate your situation and determine what facilities you need, and issue an advice (the ATV, or AAF) that the faculty will use to make further arrangements.
-Please send this ATV (AAF) to our Academic Advisers, they will issue a formal statement of the arrangement and which exams it applies to.
-Once the arrangement is granted the Exams Coordinator will contact you for the practical details.
+To qualify for alternative arrangements, you need to apply to the Disability Support Office at SSC.
+They will evaluate your situation and determine what facilities you need, and issue an advice called 'Advies Toewijzing Voorzieningen' (ATV)/ 'Advice Allotment Facilities' (AAF) that the faculty will use to make further arrangements.

 Their report will be sent to our Academic Advisers, and the Board of Examiners.
 The Board of Examiners will issue a formal statement of the arrangement and which exams it applies to.
 Once the arrangement is granted you will receive an e-mail with regards to the practical details.
 The following information about the location and absence applies to you once the alternative arrangements are granted and you should be aware of this.